-In April 2013, we engaged Fairholme to serve as our investment adviser.
-Mr. Berkowitz is the Founder, Managing Member and Chief Investment Officer of Fairholme, and the President and a director of the Fairholme Fund.
-The Fairholme Fund owned approximately 27.1% of our common stock as of the record date.
-Pursuant to the terms of the Investment Management Agreement, as amended, Fairholme has agreed to supervise and direct the investments of an investment account established by us in accordance with the investment guidelines and restrictions approved by our Investment Committee, which were set forth in the agreement.
-During 2013, the investment guidelines required that, as of the date of any investment (i) at least 50% of the investment account will be held in cash or cash equivalents, as defined in the agreement as amended, (ii) no more than 10% of the investment account will be invested in securities.
-Effective February 21, 2014, we entered into an Amendment to the Investment Management Agreement Agreement pursuant to which we modified the investment guidelines and restrictions described in the Amendment.
-As amended, the investment guidelines require that, as of the date of any investment, (i) at least 50% of the investment Agreement Agreement pursuant to which we modified the investment guidelines and restrictions described in the Amendment.
-As amended, the investment guidelines require that, as of the date of any investment, (i) at least 50% of the investment account will be held in cash or investment grade cash equivalents, as defined in the amendment, (ii) no more than 10% of the investment account will be invested in securities of any one issuer (excluding the U.S. Government) and (iii) the investment account may not be invested in common stock securities.

-Fairholme will receive no compensation for their services as our investment advisor.
+Fairholme Capital has served as an investment adviser to the Company since April 2013.
+Mr. Berkowitz, the Founder, Managing Member and Chief Investment Officer of Fairholme Capital, and the President and a director of the Fairholme Fund, is the Chairman of our Board of Directors.
+The Fairholme Fund owned approximately 31.1% of our common stock as of February 26, 2016.
+Pursuant to the terms of an Investment Management Agreement, as amended, Fairholme Capital has agreed to supervise and direct the investments of investment accounts established by us in accordance with the investment guidelines and restrictions set forth in such agreement.
+During 2015, the investment guidelines required that, as of the date of any investment (i) at least 50% of the investment accounts be held in cash or cash equivalents, (ii) no more than 15% of the investment accounts may be invested in securities of any one issuer (excluding the U.S. Government), (iii) any investment in any one issuer (excluding the U.S. Government) that exceeds 10%, but not 15%, requires the consent of at least two members of the Investment Committee and (iv) the investment accounts may not be invested in common stock securities.
+Fairholme Capital receives no compensation for its services as our investment advisor.